UN-OCHA/rwint9-site/html/modules/custom/reliefweb_content_analyzer/README.md

 Configure under **Report near-duplicate detection** at `/admin/config/content/reliefweb-content-analyzer`.

+### How revisions work

+When a match is applied automatically, two revisions are created.
+The first revision saves the original submission as a draft (API indexing and OCHA classification skipped) so it is always there to revert to.
+The second revision keeps the original fields and sets the final duplicate moderation status.
+Series matching does not run: rev 1 is still `draft`, so skip is driven by the duplicate apply context rather than the series skip list.

 ### For editors

 Inspect detection on the **Report duplicate matching** tab of any report: `/node/{nid}/report-duplicate-match` (requires the `access report duplicate matching` permission).
 This runs the matcher with current settings and shows **all scored candidates** with length ratio, Jaccard, TF-IDF, Embedding, candidate **source**, duplicate flag, and **disposition** (gate, `series_sibling` discard, or skip reason) — or a skip reason when detection cannot run.
 Nothing is saved.